ampcpmgp/am-any-object/README.md

 # AM any object

-This library is mock data definition, which removes all unnecessary mock data for unit testing.
+This library is mock data definition, which removes all unnecessary mock data and type safe for unit testing.

 ## Installation